Project-WikiGit/WikiGit/README.md

 * incentivize users to contribute to projects they're passionate about, since a better reputation means more say in project decisions;
 * incentivize users to behave honestly, since even a small amount of bad reputation may discourage project teams from recruiting a user, thus tainting all the good reputation a user have earned;
-* incentivize users to complete all the low-hanging tasks to get a better overall reputation, so that even infant projects without existing funds can get tasks done by offering reputation rewards.
+* incentivize users to complete all the low-hanging tasks across DASPs to get a better overall reputation, so that even infant projects without existing funds can get tasks done by offering reputation rewards.

 Of course, since reputation systems are complex and need thorough designing, the system described above is only an early version and may be subject to change.